dpankov3/cs4540-f19.github.io/index.md

 **Course Staff**

+We will be using Piazza (and occasionally Canvas announcements) for We strongly prefer that you use Piazza for questions about lecture material, homeworks, and course logistics.
+Please only use email in the case of a personal emergency or other sensitive matter.

 | Role | Name             | `____@gatech.edu` | Office Hours |
 | ---- | ---------------- | ----------------- | ------------ |
 | Prof | [Jacob Abernethy](https://www.cc.gatech.edu/~jabernethy9/)  | `prof`        | TBD |
 | GTA  | Benjamin Bray    | `benrbray`    | TBD |
 | TA   | Shyamal Patel    | `patels`      | TBD |
 | TA   | Rafael Hanashiro | `rhanashiro3` | TBD |

+**Communication**

+We will be using Piazza for managing questions about lecture material, homeworks, and course logistics.
+Please only send us email in the event of a personal emergency or other sensitive matter.
+If you email us about anything else, we will likely request that you open a Piazza post.
+(Note that you can make private posts on Piazza to avoid revealing homework solutions publicly.)

 ## Course Description